Learning to play guitar is more popular now than ever.

 6. Stay by Rihanna

-Like All of Me, the song Stay is a pop tune that will give you the foundational skills to make fast progress on the guitar when learning online.
+Like All of Me, Stay is a pop tune that will give you the foundational skills to make fast progress on the guitar when learning online.
 It’s also a great song to sing!

-Rihanna’s iconic vocals will be hard to replicate but you can use the song as a starting point to build your knowledge of chords and chord progressions.
+Rihanna’s iconic vocals will be hard to replicate, but you can use the song as a starting point to build your knowledge of chords and chord progressions.

 You’ll begin with chords you have already seen C, D minor, and A minor.
-The song is built on these basic chords so it’s perfect for beginner guitarists.
+The song is built on these basic chords, so it’s perfect for beginner guitarists.

 Stay also includes F major and Am7 chords which will help to expand your finger placement knowledge and technique.
-The F major chord is often awkward for novices but the only way to improve is by practicing.
+The F major chord is often awkward for novices, but the only way to improve is by practicing.

-Once your fingers get used to stretching and pressing the strings it will be much easier to play these basic songs.
+Once your fingers get used to stretching and pressing the strings it will be much easier to play these essentials songs.
 Stay is one of the best easy guitar songs to learn for beginners.

 You’ll have people swooning when you learn it.